unlucky-shen/flakeBtw/README.md

 # FlakeBtw ❄️

-My attempt on making a "minimal"-ish NixOS flake. ts so tedious wtf sdfasfgsdfjkbnskjdb
+My attempt on making a "minimal"-ish NixOS flake.
+Still a work in progress...

 ### Installation